Concept Of Heaven

 However, Buddhists may not believe in heaven or hell as most people typically understand them.
 The Buddhist afterlife does not involve a god sending someone to a specific realm based on whether they’re a sinner.

 Christian belief about heaven describes as eternity in God’s presence.
 Thus, heaven is the eventual aim for all Christians so their soul may be reunited with God.

 Thus far, different cultures and people within them may respond in various ways.
 Often, their views may be conflicting about life after death.
-While for some, these questions may be deeply rooted in the view of reward for the good deeds.
+While for some, these questions may be deeply rooted in the view of reward for good deeds.
 Thus far, these common ideologies may not assure contemporary agreement on the nature and even existence of heaven or hell.
 So, in the Gospels, Christ often describes and teaches about heaven using parables, like the Mustard Seed and the Pearl.

-Hindu Beliefs about Heaven
+Hindu beliefs about heaven

-Hindu belief is that the heaven and hell look like our mother earth.
+Hindu belief is that heaven and hell look like our mother earth.
 The key difference in the phase of heaven is that you have bliss while the hell phase is full of misfortune.
 So, Hinduism considers Swarga Lok as heaven.
 The soul, according to its karma recycles in different living forms.
 Hence, this cycle may be broken after the soul achieves Moksha or Nirvana.

-Moksha, is a state of wisdom that one achieves only through a series of good deeds.
+Moksha is a state of wisdom that one achieves only through a series of good deeds.
 Thus far, it carries over from one life to another.
 Once the soul achieves Moksha, there is no more reincarnation, thus no more suffering.
 So, the eventual self-realisation comes into focus during the lifetime.

 Hindus believe the individual soul is immortal.
-So, it is never dies.
-Thus far, it has always been, it is, and it will be in future.
+So, it is never dying.
+Thus far, it has always been, it is, and it will be in the future.
 Thus, the actions of the soul while residing in a body is subject to reap the consequences of the actions in the next life.
 Hence, it is the same soul in a different body.